femaletechleaders/tyntec_hackathon/README.md

 ## Sleeping Over

 Hackers are invited to hack through the night and to sleep in tyntec's office.
 Feel free to bring your sleeping bags and pillows!

+## Rules

+ 1. All teams need to provide us a link to their repo's and provide a short README that allows us to reproduce the demo.
+ 1. You are welcome to use open source frameworks, libraries and utilities, but please list these in your project repo README.
+ 1. Of course we want to keep it fair, so you will be judged on the work that you did at the hackathon.
+If you are continuing with a personal project, we need to know the state of the work before the hackathon.

 ## Judging Criteria